How A Stronger Chargeback Policy Can Help Eliminate Disputes

 The term “chargeback policy” can be confusing because, like most merchants, you probably don’t have a formal, official policy.
 We want to look at the matter a little more broadly, though.
 We want you to think about how you outline your whole chargeback management philosophy.

 Your chargeback policies explain in detail the conditions under which chargebacks can be filed…and situations where they are not warranted.
-While many merchants don’t have an official policy, just having clear chargeback terms and conditions can help you win illegitimate customer disputes.
+While many merchants don’t have an official policy, just having clear chargeback terms and conditions can help you combat illegitimate customer disputes.
 That said, the ideal is to prevent chargebacks from happening in the first place.
 Having other, more customer-centric policies in place can help do that.

 By “customer-centric,” we’re talking about the policies that are of most interest to a shopper.
 Specifically, we mean terms and conditions concerning returns, shipping, and cancellations for recurring payments.
 In this context, the best policies boil down to three basic tenets: